dotnet/roslyn/docs/features/DefaultInterfaceImplementation.md

 - Implementing interface events in derived interfaces by using explicit implementation syntax, accessibility is private, no allowed modifiers.

+- Declaring static fields, auto-properties and field-like events (**protected** modifier is not allowed).

 **Open issues and work items** are tracked in https://github.com/dotnet/roslyn/issues/17952.